Mohamed-489560/Finite_Difference/README.md

 Console Application in C++ to solve Finite Difference problems

 # Note :
-I recommend you to use Visual Studio
+I recommend you to use Visual Studio 2015 and higher